-Industrial production is expected to pick up mainly reflecting developments in demand at home and abroad.
-Based on anecdotes by firms and other information, regarding the second quarter, transport equipment is projected to increase moderately, after having registered somewhat high growth in the first quarter; partly in response to this, iron and steel as well as chemicals are also expected to continue growing.
-It is also expected that general machinery will grow at a somewhat accelerated pace as a reflection of the pick-up in business fixed investment at home and abroad and that electronic parts and devices will increase again, due mainly to the progress in inventory adjustments.
+Industrial production is expected to increase moderately, mainly reflecting developments in demand at home and abroad.
+Based on anecdotes by firms and other information, regarding the second quarter, transport equipment is projected to increase moderately as demand holds steady at home and abroad, after having registered somewhat high growth in the first quarter; partly in response to this, iron and steel as well as chemicals are also expected to continue growing.
+General machinery is expected to grow at a somewhat accelerated pace as a reflection of the pick-up in business fixed investment at home and abroad, and electronic parts and devices are likely to increase again, due mainly to the progress in inventory adjustments.
 As a result, industrial production as a whole is projected to advance markedly.
+Although there is still a high degree of uncertainty, production in the third quarter is expected to increase in a wide range of industries, including general machinery, transport equipment, iron and steel, and chemicals, driven mainly by a projected recovery in demand both at home and abroad.
+It looks as though industrial production as a whole will continue to increase.

-The employment and income situation has continued to be severe, but supply and demand conditions in the labor market have been improving again.
+The employment and income situation has continued to be severe, but supply and demand conditions in the labor market have been improving moderately.

-As for supply and demand conditions in the labor market, the unemployment rate-which had been almost level since last summer-has recently shown signs of moving toward a moderate decline again (Chart 20).
+As for supply and demand conditions in the labor market, the unemployment rate-which had been almost level since last summer-has recently shown signs of moving toward a moderate decline again (Chart 22).
 New job openings-which had been sluggish as a whole until around the end of last year amid the weakness in manufacturing as a reflection of movements in exports and industrial production-have recently trended upward again.
-In response to these movements, the active job openings-to-applicant ratio also resumed to improve moderately.
-Non-scheduled hours worked has been picking up at a mild pace, as a reflection of movements in manufacturing, while nonmanufacturing has been resilient on the whole.
+In response to these movements, the active job openings-to-applicant ratio also resumed its moderate improving trend.
+Non-scheduled hours worked has picked up at a mild pace, as a reflection of movements in manufacturing, while nonmanufacturing has been resilient on the whole.

-In terms of employment, the year-on-year rate of change in the number of employees in the Labour Force Survey has registered a slight positive on average, despite extremely large monthly fluctuations (Chart 21[1]).
+In terms of employment, the year-on-year rate of change in the number of employees in the Labour Force Survey has recently risen somewhat on average, as a reflection of movements in nonmanufacturing, despite extremely large monthly fluctuations (Chart 23[1]).
 The number of regular employees in the Monthly Labour Survey has been increasing as a whole on a year-on-year basis supported by the rise in nonmanufacturing, although manufacturing has continued to decline.
-Meanwhile, with regard to the Employment Adjustment Subsidy, figures collected from reports on business suspension plans show that the number of applicants for this subsidy has remained well below the pre-earthquake level.

-The year-on-year rate of change in total cash earnings per employee has declined marginally (Chart 21[2]).
-Looking in detail, scheduled cash earnings have posted a slight negative, since the ratio of part-time employees has trended upward and also since the number of hours worked of part-time employees remained somewhat weak on a year-on-year basis.
+The year-on-year rate of change in total cash earnings per employee has declined marginally as a trend (Chart 23[2]).
+Looking in detail, scheduled cash earnings have posted a slight negative.
+Scheduled cash earnings per regular employee has almost stopped declining and scheduled cash earnings per hour of part-time employees has turned upward at a very mild pace, but the uptrend in the ratio of part-time employees together with the somewhat weak number of hours worked of part-time employees have exerted downward pressure on scheduled cash earnings per employee.
 On the other hand, the year-on-year rate of decline in non-scheduled cash earnings has tended to narrow, in response to movements in the number of hours worked.

-The year-on-year rate of change in employee income has stayed at almost 0 percent, with the fluctuations smoothed out, as a reflection of the aforementioned developments in employment and wages (Chart 21[3]).
+The year-on-year rate of change in employee income has stayed at almost 0 percent, with the fluctuations smoothed out, as a reflection of the aforementioned developments in employment and wages (Chart 23[3]).